cmsc330fall23/cmsc330fall23/projects/project0.md

   - rust-analyzer
 - Racket
   - Magic Racket

-### Windows VSCode setup

-(Do this step after WSL is installed.)
-It is recommended to use Vscode on Windows because of its integration with WSL.
-With the WSL extension, you can open a WSL terminal within VSCode.
-1. Install the WSL extension in VSCode
-2. Click the >< icon labeled `Open a remote window` located in the very bottom left corner of the screen.
-3. Select "Connect to WSL" - Now VSCode will be loaded within wsl, it will now be using the linux filesystem and terminal.
-4. Use `` ctrl + ` `` to open a terminal.
-5. Create a directory for your 330 projects
-6. Clone project 0 into that directory

-For future projects you will select `open folder` to open the linux folder containing the project and edit the files, while using the wsl terminal for compilation, testing, and submitting.

 ## Instructions

 First, [create your project repository](https://classroom.github.com/a/1Plgv8Fw) - you will have to do this for every project

 Next, you will need to clone this repository to your local filesystem.
 To do this, you will first need to make a SSH key to authenticate with github.
 **If you are on windows, do the key setup and clone in WSL.
-NOT in Powershell**
+NOT in Powershell/CMD**
 1. Open Terminal
 2. Paste `ssh-keygen -t ed25519 -C "your_email@example.com"`, substituting your github email address
 3. When you're prompted to "Enter a file in which to save the key", you can **press Enter to accept the default file location**.
 Please note that if you created SSH keys previously, ssh-keygen may ask you to rewrite another key.
 If this is the case, press `ctrl + c` to cancel the generation, you already have a key.